 But fear not, you don’t need to drop hundreds of dollars to get your hands on a high quality product.
 In fact, there are lots of great chef’s knives on the market for under 100 bucks.
 Here are the absolute best chef’s knives under $100.

 Wusthof is obviously a very popular brand, and one known for producing top shelf kitchen knives.
-This 6” Classic Chef’s Knife is actually one of Wusthof’s higher end products, and yet it’s priced well below $100.
+This 6” Classic Chef’s Knife is actually one of Wusthof’s higher end products, and yet it’s priced relatively low.

 Forged from a single piece of high-carbon stainless steel – as opposed to being stamped, like some of its cheaper imitators – this chef’s knife is incredibly durable.
 In fact, the Wusthof name is synonymous with resilience.
 This is what you might expect from knives made in Germany.